-The System Features Learn Routine dictates how the unit operates.
-It is possible to access and change any of the feature settings using the Valet/program switch.
-However, this process can be greatly simplified by using the Bitwriter®.
-Any of the settings can be changed and then assigned to one of up to four transmitters.
-This feature is called Owner Recognition.
+The System Features Learn RoutineTM dictates how the unit operates.
+Due to the number of features, the features have been divided into two menus.
+It is possible to access and change any of the feature settings using the Valet®/Program switch.
+However, this process can be greatly simplified by using the BitwriterTM.
+Any of the settings can be changed and then assigned to one of up to four transmitters, a feature called Owner Recognition.
 Each time that particular transmitter is used to disarm the system, the assigned feature settings will be recalled.
-Owner Recognition is only possible when programming the unit via the Bitwriter®.
+Owner Recognition is only possible when programming the unit via the Bitwriter.